Generalized Boltzmann Distribution for Systems out of Equilibrium

-Using Eqs.
-5 and 6, define a maximum steady state efficiency that is the ratio of the entropy production in the load divided by the total entropy production (which is also the net input power): $\eta_{\mathrm{max}} \equiv \sigma_{\mathrm{load}}/ \sigma$.
-The current cancels, yielding an efficiency that is dependent only on elementary microscopic parameters, which are the resistances and the driving rate:
+The maximum steady state efficiency is the ratio of the dissipation in the load divided by the total dissipation (which is equal to the net power supplied): $\eta_{\mathrm{max}} \equiv \sigma_{\mathrm{load}}/ \sigma$.
+The current cancels from the numerator and denominator, yielding a maximum efficiency that is dependent only on the constitutive parameters:

-This efficiency limit holds for any singly-driven system, with all of the system-dependence absorbed into the single effective load resistance (Fig. 2a); there exists an infinite number of microstate circuits with equivalent $R_{\mathrm{load}}$. \end{multicols}